 2- Rest at home (or hotel) on the day of your surgery.
 Keep your head elevated using two or more pillows.
 The day following your surgery walking is permissible.

 3- Start taking your medications prescribed by your doctor after regaining your full consciousness and adhere to your medication schedule (although most patients do not need any medications at all).
 The doctor might prescribe acetaminophen 500 mg that should be taken every 4-6 hours to relieve the post-op pain.
 Do not drink alcohol during this time as it interacts with some medication including acetaminophen, which is harmful to your kidneys.

 4- On the day following your surgery, remove the dressing under the nose (if there is one) and wash inside the nose at least 5 times a day with the washing solution and syringe provided to you and apply ointment to the sutured areas 3 times a day.

 5- Serous (watery) drainage is normal for 48 hours after the surgery, so don’t panic, as the nasal packing can be replaced.

-6- For the first 48 hours after the surgery apply cold compress on the nose and eyes.
-Then use warm compress for another 48 hours (do not press the compress too hard on the nose). *
+6- For the first 48 hours after the surgery, apply a cold compress on the nose and eyes.
+Then use a warm compress for another 48 hours (do not press the compress too hard on the nose). *

 7- Some people might experience vomiting or, with a less probability, bloody vomiting.
 Not to worry; contact your doctor.